Stoll Keenon Ogden PLLC | Advertising Material

 Richard G. Griffith

-Richard “Rick” Griffith is a Member in Stoll Keenon Ogden's Lexington office and has practiced since 1983 and has been with the firm since 2002.
-He is the chair of the firm's Workplace Law department a member of the Labor, Employment & Employee Benefits and the Class Action practices.
-Rick's practice regularly includes counseling employers and litigating all types of employment law disputes.
+Richard “Rick” Griffith is a Member of Stoll Keenon Ogden’s Lexington office and has practiced since 1983 and has been with the firm since 2002.
+He is the chair of the firm’s Workplace Law department and a member of the Labor, Employment & Employee Benefits and the Class Action practices.
+Rick’s practice regularly includes counseling employers and litigating all types of employment law disputes.

-For his many legal accomplishments, Rick is a 2014 BTI Client Service All-Star, is AV® Preeminent™ Peer Review Rated by Martindale-Hubbell®, is listed in The Best Lawyers in America®, recognized by Chambers USA and is honored as a Top 50 Kentucky Super Lawyer.
+For his many legal accomplishments, Rick is a 2014 BTI Client Service All-Star, is AV® Preeminent™ Peer Review Rated by Martindale-Hubbell®, is listed in The Best Lawyers in America®, recognized by Chambers USA, and is honored as a Top 50 Kentucky Super Lawyer.
 He was co-chair of the Planning Committee for, and author of a chapter in, the University of Kentucky’s practice handbook on employment law.
-Since 1992, he has served as the planning co-chair and moderator of the University of Kentucky's Employment Law Institute.
+Since 1992, he has served as the planning co-chair and moderator of the University of Kentucky’s Employment Law Institute.

 Education

-1983, J.D., (Law Review, Moot Court Board)
+University of Kentucky College of Law, 1983, J.D., (Law Review, Moot Court Board)

-1980, B.A., with high distinction (Phi Beta Kappa)
+University of Kentucky, 1980, B.A., with high distinction (Phi Beta Kappa)

-U.S. Court of Appeals, Sixth Circuit
+• U.S. Court of Appeals, Sixth Circuit

-U.S. District Court, Eastern District of Kentucky
+• U.S. District Court, Eastern District of Kentucky

-U.S. District Court, Western District of Kentucky
+• U.S. District Court, Western District of Kentucky

-United States Tax Court
+• U.S. Tax Court

-Kentucky
+• Kentucky

-U.S. Court of Appeals, Seventh Circuit
+• U.S. Court of Appeals, Seventh Circuit

-United States Supreme Court
+• U.S. Supreme Court

 • Kentucky Bar Foundation